Spoon & Pork

 Filipino restaurant in Los Angeles, California, U.S.

-Spoon & Pork is a restaurant specializing in Filipino cuisine.
-First opened as a food truck in 2017, its main location is presently located at 3131 Sunset Boulevard in the Silver Lake neighborhood of Los Angeles.
+Spoon & Pork was a restaurant specializing in Filipino cuisine.
+First opened as a food truck in 2017, its main location was located at 3131 Sunset Boulevard in the Silver Lake neighborhood of Los Angeles.

 History

 Spoon & Pork was opened in April 2017 by Ray Yaptinchay and Jay Tugas, childhood friends from the Philippines who both later moved to the United States.
 Initially launching as a food truck, neither Yaptinchay nor Tugas had any experience in the restaurant industry when they first opened.

 In late 2018, after developing a loyal following and looking to expand, the restaurant announced that would open a permanent location in Silver Lake, which would largely serve the same menu as the food truck.
-Initially scheduled to open in February 2019, the permanent location opened in July of that year.
+Initially scheduled to open in February 2019, the permanent location opened in July of that year, and a second branch of Spoon & Pork opened on 2121 Sawtelle Boulevard in the Sawtelle neighborhood in October 2021.

-A second branch of Spoon & Pork opened on 2121 Sawtelle Boulevard in the Sawtelle neighborhood in October 2021.
+Despite its success, by 2025 Spoon & Pork was struggling to stay open due to high prices amidst a cost-of-living crisis that had led to several other restaurants in Los Angeles closing.
+Both locations closed shortly thereafter, with the Sawtelle location closing in August 2025, and the Silver Lake location closing in October with Yaptinchay and Tugas repurposing the property to set up a new taco restaurant, Onda.